Furyswipesvg/Furyswipes_5mmb_Shadowlands/README.md

 5-minute-multiboxing is a set of files you can download into your wow directory that allows you to control up to 10 or more boxes at a time by helping you send a key one at a time to each box and changing the window that gets the next key automatically.

 This does NOT clone keys or generate keys of any kind.
-(Exception: Fills in login info, one window at a time).
+(Exception: Fills in password, one window at a time).

 This is a window swapping routine that runs while you play.